Vitamin C is an essential vitamin, meaning your body can’t produce it. Yet, it has many roles and has been linked to impressive health benefits.

-- Prevents the common cold: While vitamin C appears to reduce the severity of colds and the recovery time by 8% in adults and 14% in children, it is not able to prevent them (37).
+- Prevents the common cold.
+While vitamin C appears to reduce the severity of colds and recovery time by 8% in adults and 14% in children, it does not prevent them (37).

 39, 40, 41).

-Summary Although vitamin C has many proven benefits, it has not been shown to prevent the common cold, reduce cancer risk, protect against eye diseases or treat lead toxicity.
+Although vitamin C has many proven benefits, it has not been shown to prevent the common cold, reduce cancer risk, protect against eye diseases, or treat lead toxicity.

 Vitamin C is a water-soluble vitamin that must be obtained from the diet or supplements.

-It has been linked to many impressive health benefits, such as boosting antioxidant levels, reducing blood pressure, reducing heart disease risk, protecting against gout attacks, improving iron absorption, boosting immunity and reducing dementia risk.
+It has been linked to many impressive health benefits, such as boosting antioxidant levels, lowering blood pressure, protecting against gout attacks, improving iron absorption, boosting immunity, and reducing heart disease and dementia risk.

 Overall, vitamin C supplements are a great and simple way to boost your vitamin C intake if you struggle to get enough from your diet.